kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

 ### Installation from sources

-1. Customize the installation by removing a component from the list of components or adding hash character (#) in front of the `name` and `namespace` entries in the following installation files:
+1. Customize the installation by removing a component from the list of components or adding a hash character (#) in front of the `name` and `namespace` entries in the following installation files:
   * [`installer-cr.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr.yaml.tpl) for the **local** installation
   *  [`installer-cr-cluster.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster.yaml.tpl) for the **cluster** installation